On this page

 World Smokefree Day is the perfect opportunity to encourage and help those who want to quit smoking and support friends and whānau on their quit journey.

-If you want to stop smoking, or want to support someone to quite who smokes, see stop smoking services page for details on the organisations who can help in your region.
+If you want to stop smoking, or want to support someone to quite who smokes, see the stop smoking services page for details on the organisations who can help in your region.